Lucodivo/Merlinsbag/I_Forgot_How_To.md

   - *NEVER* profile an app as debuggable.
     - Debug builds provide irrelevant information as performance is drastically different in release builds.
   - Dropping traces for seemingly no reason?
 Search is jank and might be the problem.
 Traces might have actually been dropped for no reason.
 Try again. 🤷‍♀️
+  - Often times, System.nanoTime() works just fine and performing a SystemTrace is overkill
+    - SystemTrace is great if you have little idea of what is slow.
+Sometimes it might be a good idea to start with a SystemTrace and then move back to System.nanoTime()
   - Ensure the work that you are attempting to measure is not dispatched on a separate thread.
     - For example, the following code will not measure any work done in the exportArticle() function.
 ```